Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Tuckman's stages of group development

-Tuckman's stages of group development.
-Time spent in stages other than Performing is likely to defer accomplishing the group's mission.
-That's why any factors that draw group members' attention away from the mission or group development can be very costly indeed.
+Tuckman's stages of small group development.
+Time spent in stages other than Performing is likely to defer accomplishing the group's task.
+That's why any factors that draw group members' attention away from the task or group development can be very costly indeed.
 This is the 1977 version of the development sequence, in which Tuckman and Jensen appended the Adjourning stage to the original four stages Tuckman hypothesized.
 Although this diagram seems to imply an endless loop of orderly passage through the five stages, and although that can happen, there are many possible paths through the stages of development.
 Image (cc) Attribution-ShareAlike 4.0 International license by DovileMi, courtesy Wikimedia.

-Especially in larger groups working on the more complex tasks, subgrouping is the practice of forming a subgroup of the larger group in order to complete a subtask of the larger task.
+Especially in larger task-oriented work groups working on the more complex tasks, subgrouping is the practice of forming a subgroup of the larger group in order to complete a subtask of the larger task.
 In task-oriented work groups, subgrouping is often driven by a combination of task demands and access to personnel.
 Some examples of factors influencing subgroup formation:

 • The subtask might require special knowledge that only a few people have